interactivethings/catalog/docs/basics/get-started.md

+To get started with Catalog, you can either use the standalone version

 ## Standalone

 The standalone version of Catalog is completely free from dependencies.
 All you need to get started is a single HTML document.